2013 Nissan GT-R Review

 The 2013 Nissan GT-R comes from a long line of GT-R models before it, but this generation is the first model available in the United States.
 Japanese and European buyers have been enjoying Skyline GT-R models since the 1980s.
 A special Black Edition model ratchets up the performance and luxury, but comes at a price premium of around $10,000.

 Well-heeled buyers could do a lot worse than the GT-R if true driving thrills is what they seek, though road isolation and computer-controlled everything supplants the more visceral thrill of models like the Porsche 911 Turbo and Chevrolet Corvette ZR1.
 If an easy-to-drive everyday supercar is what you seek, Nissan has you covered.

-If you are in the Boston or Brockton MA area and looking for a new 2013 Nissan GT-R, stop by Nissan 24 to test drive a new Nissan today!
+If you are in the Boston or Brockton MA area and looking for a used 2013 Nissan GT-R, stop by our used car dealership to test drive a new Nissan today!